 - Multicast– The process of sending a packet from one host to a group of hosts, not to all hosts, possibly in different networks

-Unicast is the term used to describe communication process between host-to-host over a network. the unicast packets used the destination device address as a destination address and can be routed through an internetwork.
+Unicast is the communication process between host-to-host over a network. the unicast packets used the destination device address as a destination address and can route through an internetwork.
 In unicast transmission, there is just one sender, and one receiver.

-The range of IPv4 unicast addresses is from 0.0.0.0 to 188.8.131.52. but; inside this range, many addresses are reserved for special purposes.
-These special purpose addresses will be discussed coming articles.
+The range of IPv4 unicast addresses is from 0.0.0.0 to 188.8.131.52. but; inside this range, many addresses reserved for special purposes.
+We will discuss these special purposes in coming articles.

-The broadcast is the term used to describe communication where a packet is sent from one host to all other hosts over the network.
-In this case, there is just one sender, but the information is sent to all connected receivers.
+The broadcast is a communication term where one host is sending a packet to all other hosts over the network.
+In this case, there is just one sender, but the information is receiving to all connected hosts.

-The broadcast is used a broadcast address to send packets to all hosts in the network.
+The broadcast sends packets to all hosts in the network using a broadcast address.
 With a broadcast, the packet header contains a destination IPv4 address with all ones (1s) in the host portion.
 This means that all hosts on that local network will receive the packet.
 Many network protocols used to broadcast, such as DHCP.
 When a host receives a packet sent to the network broadcast address, the host processes this packet as it would a packet received to its unicast address.

-There are two types of a broadcast first is directed and the other is limited.
+There are two types of a broadcast: directed and limited.
 A directed broadcast is sent to all hosts on a particular network.
 For example, a host on the 172.16.16.0/24 network sends a packet to 172.16.16.255.
-This address is routable, so a router would forward it to the end destination gateway if the router is configured to do so But a limited broadcast is sent to 255.255.255.255.
-The traffic sent to that address will be sent to all the hosts on the local network; it is not a routable address, so a router would not route it anywhere.
+This address is routable so a router would forward it to the end destination gateway if the router is configured to do so But a limited broadcast is sent to 255.255.255.255.
+The router will send traffic receiving to this address to all other hosts on the local network.
+It is not a routable address, so a router would not route it anywhere.
 By default, routers do not forward broadcasts.

-Multicast is the term used to describe communication where a data packet is sent from one or more host to a group of other hosts.
-In this case, there is may be one or more senders; and the information is distributed to a group of receivers.
+Multicast is a communication term where a data packet is sending from one or more host to a group of other hosts.
+In this case, there is possibly one or more senders; and the information is distributed to a group of receivers.
 Multicast transmission reduces the traffic by allowing a host to send a single packet to a selected set of hosts that subscribe to a multicast group.

 IPv4 has reserved the address range of 184.108.40.206 to 220.127.116.11 for multicasting.
-The IPv4 multicast addresses 18.104.22.168 to 22.214.171.124 are reserved for multicasting on the local network only.
+The 18.104.22.168 to 22.214.171.124 are IPv4 multicast addresses on the local network only.
 A router connected to the local network know that these packets are addressed to a local network multicast group and never forwards them further.
 A typical use of reserved local network multicast address is in routing protocols using the multicast transmission to exchange routing information.
-For example, 126.96.36.199 is the multicast address used by RIP version 2 to communicate with other RIP version 2 routers.
+For example, 126.96.36.199 is the multicast address uses by RIP version 2 to communicate with other RIP versions 2 routers.